SwamiKannan/Revisiting-Python/Stock Tracker/README.md

   <li>Charts out the progress of the price for the last month #to-do</li>
   <li>If the difference between two consecutive closing prices is greater than a pre-defined threshold, gather all the news items about the stock in the last 7 days</li>
   <li>Display the headlines of each article</li>
+  <li>Allows you to select an article based on the headline</li>
   </ol>

+  To-do: Still need to build a GUI around this apart from the #to-do items